| Daily Texan: Hole in the Wall back without fuss Austinites celebrate the reopening of the widely missed music joint

 in the country.
 We shouldn't have a problem selling America's last

+legal drug."
 With little press attention, and no advertising, word has gotten

 around Austin that this celebrated venue is back, and people are

+expressing their relief over pitchers of Lone Star.
 Buck Vogas, in town for the Republic of Texas biker rally last

 weekend, made a special trip to the Hole in the Wall.
 He remembers